ComputingVictor/Mktmix-Practice/README.md

 - `docs`: Contains the file with the statements of the practice.

-- `html`: Contains the dataset notebook exported as html.

 - `notebooks`:  Contains the notebook of the practice.

 ## Built with